EU Commission cannot hold Frontex to account

 Leggeri is under fire, amid calls by some of the main political groups to resign, following allegations of illegal pushbacks at sea between Greece and Turkey.

-Frontex has between 600 and 800 staff, board and coast guard officers deployed in Greece.
+Frontex has between 600 and 800 staff, border and coast guard officers deployed in Greece.

 The agency in Greece is tasked with border surveillance, border checks, security screening, debriefing of migrants and returns.